nbp/stylus-paper/README.md

-# Draw On Pages
+# Stylus Paper

 Use your tablet and stylus to draw over any web page content.
-The drawn content is anchored with the text which is under it.
+The drawn content scrolls with the page which is under it.

 ## Description